 One example cited was flying into Thailand and then buying a further flight between Bangkok and Kuala Lumpur.

 Ms Ho explained in a blog post that it all revolves around where the point of sale takes place.

 “Once I was in Bangkok, that same flight [I was looking at back home] that was once $300 would fall to $30 almost inexplicably.
 This phenomenon is because a ticket's point-of-sale – the place where a retail transaction is completed can affect the price of any flight with an international component,” she wrote.

 Using local currency

 However, it seems that you don't actually need to be in the country before buying the ticket.

 "There's a simple trick for getting cheap tickets... getting the cost of the ticket in a local currency," Ms Ho explained.

 She went on to use the example of how she looked at several flights between Bogota and Cartagena and "tricked" the computer into thinking she was buying them in Colombia by changing the location of her country to Colombia and selecting Pesos as the currency.

 For those who prefer the simple life when it comes to getting a holiday bargain, Ms Ho did point out: “It doesn't always work, and sometimes the cheapest airfare will be the most straightforward one to find.”

-If you're feeling adventurous this year, you can book your Worldwide Travel Insurance in advance easily online without having to worry about changing you details.
+If you're feeling adventurous this year, you can book your travel insurance in advance easily online without having to worry about changing you details.